BookerLoL/JLibrary/src/main/nlp/stemmers/readme.md

 # Notes

-- All stemmers will lowercase the word and will expect the word to have already been trimmed.
+- All stemmers will lowercase the word and will expect the word to have already been trimmed and non-null.
 - The stemmers can easily be modified to add stopword list/lexical look ups/exceptions
 - Language names will use ISO 639-1 codes
   - https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes